Friday, May 9, 2025

 Supplies:

-· Black Pigment ink and Black Embossing Powder from my stash
+· Black Pigment Ink and Sparkly Colored with Embossing Powder from my stash

 · Colored with Spectrum Noir Classique markers and Sakura Gelly Roll white gel pen